 The Trust have planned a governance support programme to embed procedures that link the Local Governing Board with the Derby Diocesan Academy Trust Board and to ensure governance remains effective as Derby Diocesan Academy Trust grows.
-An educational governance consultant and trainer with considerable multi academy trust experience will lead the governance support programme.
+An educational governance consultant and trainer with considerable multi academy trust experience leads the governance support programme for local boards, working closely with the Trust governance professional.